Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: burst-cluster Morphological Classification

 Table \ref{tab:stat_table} displays the de-dispersed morphological classifications that were derived by applying the mean DM of 529.2 pc cm$^{-3}$.
 In the table, D represents the downward drifting and U represents the upward drifting.
-H, M, L, and W denote high-frequency band, middle-frequency band, low-frequency band, and wide-frequency band of at least 500 MHz, respectively.
-These frequency bands are defined based on the observation range of the FAST (1.0-1.5 GHz).
-The numbers 1, 2, and m represent single-, double-, and multiple-components burst-cluster, respectively.
+The codes H, M, L, and W classify emissions with a bandwidth relative to the FAST observing band (1.0-1.5 GHz).
+M (Middle): Emission is within the 1.0-1.5 GHz band.
+H (High): Emission extends above the 1.5 GHz upper boundary.
+L (Low): Emission extends below the 1.0 GHz lower boundary.
+W (Wide): Emission extends beyond both the 1.0 GHz and 1.5 GHz boundaries.
+The numbers 1, 2, and m represent single-, double-, and multi-component burst-cluster, respectively.
 C indicates complex morphology, NE-H stands for no-evidence high frequency band, NE-L stands for no-evidence low frequency band, and Not-Clear indicates cases where the signal-to-noise ratio is too low or the radio frequency interference (RFI) is too severe.
 ND represents no drifting.

 Then, we further distinguish two types of time intervals (for a more detailed schematic illustration, see Figure~\ref{burst_definition}): \begin{enumerate} \item \textbf{Consecutive Time Interval}: The time intervals between sub-bursts within the same burst, where the emission intensity between these sub-bursts remains above the background level.
 Clearly, for a burst containing only one sub-burst, the concept of consecutive time intervals does not apply.